 These new laptops often have less overall ports than ever before so you might find that being able to convert just one port to USB Type A isn’t enough to use all of your devices– especially if you’re using one of your USB-C ports to charge your laptop.
 So if you’re in need of a lot of ports this USB C to A hub might be exactly what you need.

-It converts a single USB C port into four normal USB A 3.0 ports, plus gives you an HDMI port to connect to an external display at up to 4K resolution.
+It converts a single USB C port into three normal USB A 3.0 ports, plus gives you an HDMI port to connect to an external display at up to 2K resolution.
 Plus it’s silver, matching the aesthetic of many of the new laptops such as the Google Chromebook Pixel and the new Macbook and Macbook Pro laptops from Apple.

 Wifi doesn’t exist everywhere and even in places where wireless internet is available it’s often not as fast as plugging your laptop into an Ethernet cable connected straight to the network.
 Unfortunately virtually zero laptops shipping with USB C ports today also offer Ethernet networking ports.
 This USBC to Ethernet adapter solves that problem by converting one USB C port into an Ethernet port.
 Capable of up to gigabit speeds, if the network you’re plugging into can provide that.
 An LED status light will appear indicating network activity.